 Covent Garden Market

 Covent Garden Market has been a staple of London culture for close to two centuries.
 With a wide range of unique services, vendors and merchants selling farm fresh produce and goods, as well as restaurants and specialty shops, it is among the largest year-round markets in Canada.
-Whether you’re looking to get an intimate view of London, sample delectable local foods or buy a unique souvenir to take home, Covent Garden Market is the place to go.
+It’s also host to a wide variety of musical, culinary and cultural festivals and events, showcasing the best of what London has to offer.
+Whether you’re looking to get an intimate view of London, sample delicious local foods or buy a unique souvenir to take home, Covent Garden Market is the place to go.

 Covent Garden is located in the heart of London’s downtown district at 130 King Street.
 The city of London is located along Highway 401 in southwest Ontario, approximately a two hour drive east of Windsor and an hour and a half west of Hamilton.